-6.1 Other clauses in this contract (such as FAR 52.212-4 paragraph f; Exhibit 2, section 2.7 force majeure; Exhibit 2, paragraph 2.2 Scope of Voyage (Liberties); etc.) cover delay in performance or frustration of performance in certain situations.
-Exhibit 2, Section 2.2 Scope of Voyage (Liberties) provides for monetary equitable adjustment, but only in the case of maritime (not in-land) transportation where attempted delivery to the destination port has been abandoned.

-6.2 Situations where the U.S. Government Causes a Delay.
+- 6.1.
+Other clauses in this contract (such as FAR 52.212-4 paragraph f; Exhibit 1, section 2.6 force majeure; Exhibit 1, paragraph 2.2 Scope of Voyage (Liberties); etc.) cover delay in performance or frustration of performance in certain situations.
+Exhibit 1, Section 2.2 Scope of Voyage (Liberties) provides for monetary equitable adjustment, but only in the case of maritime (not in-land) transportation where attempted delivery to the destination port has been abandoned. - 6.2.
+Situations where the U.S. Government Causes a Delay.
 This clause addresses compensation/financial liability in other situations.
-Specifically, to the extent action or inaction by the U.S. Government in either its contractual or sovereign capacity, causes a delay in Contractor performance, the Contractor shall be entitled to an equitable adjustment for costs incurred directly related to the safety and security of U.S. Government cargo or related to efforts to deliver the cargo as contracted.
-Such cost shall be reasonable, supported by appropriate documentation and subject to audit.
-The Contractor shall be entitled to such equitable adjustment under this contract to the extent that:

-a) The U.S. Government action or inaction is otherwise not compensable under other provisions of this contract; and b) The U.S. Government action or inaction interferes with or prevents performance of a contractual obligation by a reasonable Contractor; and c) The Contractor's actions or inactions have not contributed to the Government caused delay; and d) The Contractor has exercised due diligence to mitigate the delay or the financial consequences of such delay.

-6.2.1 In no case shall an equitable adjustment duplicate compensation provided in a USC9 freight rate, accessorial charge or similar charge or otherwise reimburse the Contractor for costs chargeable (by the Contractor) to or otherwise allocable to a non-USC9 shipper.

-6.3 Situations where neither the Contractor nor the U.S. Government Cause Delay.
+Specifically, to the extent action or inaction by the U.S. Government in its contractual capacity, causes a delay in Contractor performance, the Contractor shall be entitled to an equitable adjustment for costs incurred directly related to the safety and security of U.S. Government cargo or related to efforts to deliver the cargo as contracted.
+Such cost shall be reasonable, supported by sufficiently detailed documentation to support the claimed delay and subject to audit.
+The Contractor shall be entitled to such equitable adjustment under this contract to the extent that: - 6.2.1.
+The U.S. Government action or inaction is otherwise not compensable under other provisions of this contract; and - 6.2.2.
+The U.S. Government action or inaction interferes with or prevents performance of a contractual obligation by a reasonable Contractor; and - 6.2.3.
+The Contractor's actions or inactions have not contributed to the Government caused delay; and - 6.2.4.
+The Contractor has exercised due diligence to mitigate the delay or the financial consequences of such delay. - 6.2.5.
+In no case shall an equitable adjustment duplicate compensation provided in a contract freight rate, accessorial charge or similar charge or otherwise reimburse the Contractor for costs chargeable (by the Contractor) to or otherwise allocable to a non-USC-10 shipper. - 6.3.
+Situations where neither the Contractor nor the U.S. Government Cause Delay. - 6.3.1.
 To the extent delays in Contractor performance are caused by third parties, natural causes, or any cause other than those within the control of either the Contractor or the U.S. Government, this clause apportions risk.
 In such situations, the Contractor may be entitled to an equitable adjustment for costs incurred directly related to the safety and security of U.S. Government cargo or related to efforts to deliver the cargo as contracted.
 Such cost shall be reasonable, supported by appropriate documentation and subject to audit.
 The Contractor shall be entitled to an equitable adjustment to the extent that: